 The Social Security Act was signed into effect by President Franklin D. Roosevelt in 1935 in response to the Great Depression.
 If you’ve ever looked at your pay stub you might have noticed that you pay Social Security taxes.
 These taxes are pooled together and then paid out to eligible seniors so that they have continued income after retirement.

 Medicare is a federal program that provides seniors and other qualifying individuals with health insurance.
+Some may qualify due to disability.
 Medicare is divided into multiple parts.

 - Part A covers inpatient hospital care, skilled nursing facility care, hospice, and home health care.